 - Overhang.
-As of July 1, 2018, our overhang is 17.66%.
-For this purpose we calculated overhang as (x) the sum of (i) 23,920,894 shares subject to outstanding options under the Prior Plans and Inducement Plan, plus (ii) 139,780 shares subject to outstanding restricted stock units under the Prior Plans and Inducement Plan, divided by (y) the sum of (a) 106,186,719, which is the total outstanding shares of our Common Stock as of July 1, 2018, plus (b) 24,060,674 shares underlying outstanding options and restricted stock units under the Prior Plans and Inducement Plan, plus (c) 5,970,597 shares available for grant under the 2010 Plan.
-Our 2001 Plan was terminated in June 2010 and therefore, no additional equity awards have been granted since the 2001 Plan's termination or will be granted under the 2001 Plan in the future.
-Our 2010 Plan will be terminated upon the approval by our stockholders of the 2018 Plan.
-Upon termination of the 2010 Plan, no additional equity awards will be granted under the 2010 Plan in the future. - Burn Rate.
-Burn rate measures our usage of shares for the 2010 Plan as a percentage of the total outstanding shares of our Common Stock.
-For 2017, 2016 and 2015, our burn rates were 5.54%, 5.58% and 6.19%, respectively.
-The rates were calculated by dividing the number of options and restricted stock units as adjusted for stock volatility that were granted during the year by the weighted average number of shares outstanding during the year.
-Our average annual burn rate of 5.77% over this three year period was within Institutional Shareholder Services Inc., or ISS, guidelines for the Pharmaceuticals, Biotechnology and Life Sciences Industry for Russell 3000 and Non-Russell 3000 companies. - Forecasted Grants.
-The Board anticipates that the shares reserved under the 2018 Plan, based on currently projected share use, will be sufficient for the granting of equity awards under the 2018 Plan through approximately June 2021.
-The forecast is based on the expectations that through June 2021, (i) the Company would grant options and restricted stock units covering approximately 7,600,000 shares; and (ii) approximately 300,000 shares would be cancelled or forfeited under outstanding options and restricted stock units.
-The net grants (that is, grants less cancellations and forfeitures) during this period would be approximately 7,300,000 shares.
+As of April 1, 2019, our overhang is 21.0%.
+For this purpose we calculated overhang as (x) the sum of (i) 2,877,991 shares subject to outstanding options under the Equity Plans, plus (ii) 88 shares subject to outstanding restricted stock units under the Equity Plans, divided by (y) the sum of (a) 10,637,164, which is the total outstanding shares of our Common Stock as of April 1, 2019, plus (b) 2,878,079 shares underlying outstanding options and restricted stock units under the Equity Plans, plus (c) 167,146 shares available for grant under the 2018 Plan.
+Our 2001 Plan was terminated in June 2010 and therefore, no additional equity awards have been granted since the 2001 Plan is terminated upon the approval by our stockholders of the 2018 Plan and no additional equity awards have since been granted under the 2010 Plan. - Burn Rate.
+Burn rate measures our usage of shares for the Equity Plans as a percentage of the total outstanding shares of our Common Stock.
+For 2018, 2017 and 2016, our burn rates were 10.89%, 5.54% and 5.58%, respectively.
+For 2018, our burn rate was 5.61% when excluding the equity inducement grants from April 2018 to Messrs.
+Amos, Oehrlein and Suh under our Inducement Plan granted in connection with the acquisition of the shares of Willow Biopharma Inc. The rates were calculated by dividing the number of options and restricted stock units as adjusted for stock volatility that were granted during the year by the weighted average number of shares outstanding during the year.
+Our average annual burn rate was 7.34% over this three year period.
+When excluding the equity inducement grants to Messrs.
+Amos, Oehrlein and Suh referenced above, our average annual burn rate of 5.58% over this three year period was within Institutional Shareholder Services Inc., or ISS, guidelines for the Pharmaceuticals, Biotechnology and Life Sciences Industry for Russell 3000 and Non-Russell 3000 companies. - Forecasted Grants.
+The Board anticipates that the shares reserved under the 2018 Plan, based on currently projected share use, will be sufficient for the granting of equity awards under the 2018 Plan through approximately June 2020.
+The forecast is based on the expectations that through June 2020, (i) the Company would grant options and restricted stock units covering approximately 550,000 shares; and (ii) approximately 40,000 shares would be cancelled or forfeited under outstanding options and restricted stock units.
+The net grants (that is, grants less cancellations and forfeitures) during this period would be approximately 510,000 shares.
 As a result, we anticipate that we will be requesting additional shares under the 2018 Plan at the 2020 Annual Meeting of Stockholders.
 Despite the projected share use described above, future circumstances and business needs, such as higher than expected headcount increases, including officers to support growth in development or commercial activities or merger and acquisition activity, may result in a significant increase in projected options or restricted stock unit grants.